 MA: Yes.
 Definitely it's a great skill to have to be a great observer.
 There's strong personalities all around.
-Some people are just there if they're a type A, you know, captain's A type A, then sometimes it doesn't mesh well.
-But yes, for the most part we're hearing.
-I love when a captain calls me after a trip and they're like, so-and-so was an incredible observer.
-They can come back on my boat any time.
-So, it's always a good call to get.
+Some people are - if they're a type A, captain's a type A, then sometimes it doesn't mesh well.
+But yeah, for the most part we're hearing.
+I love when a captain calls me after a trip and they're like, "So-and-so was an incredible observer.
+They can come back on my boat any time."
+That's always a good call to get.

 SW: Tell me about your contributions.
-Like what do you feel your contributions are to New England fisheries?
+What do you feel your contributions are to New England fisheries?

 MA: Oh my goodness.
-It's a big question.
-Well, I like to think that as an observer, the data that I did get was able to be used in a meaningful way.
-That, along with wanting to be in the field and being like out in the outdoors, doing marine biology, being able to contribute in that way, like doing meaningful like scientific research or data collection in a sense, was another huge part for me for doing the job.
-So, I hope that the data that I was able to get on my trips was meaningful, and that it was able to be used to help figure out like what the next couple of years should look like for certain fisheries.
-Yes, I hope I helped.
+It's a big question. [laughter] Wow.
+I like to think that as an observer, the data that I did get was able to be used in a meaningful way.
+That, along with wanting to be in the field and being out in the outdoors, doing marine biology, being able to contribute in that way, doing meaningful scientific research or data collection in a sense, was another huge part for me for doing the job.
+I hope that the data that I was able to get on my trips was meaningful, and that it was able to be used to help figure out what the next couple of years should look like for certain fisheries.
+Yeah.
+I hope I helped. [laughter]

 SW: I am sure you did.
 How did being an observer really - did it change you?
-Did it influence you in your personality in your next job and the future and in any way?
+Did it influence you in your personality, in your next job, and the future, and in any way?

-MA: Yes, I think...
+MA: Yeah, I think -